 That’s a pretty good approximation of the Snake Plissken character.
 His disposition is certainly of the “brooding” persuasion and he definitely grapples with the dark side of life, both the dark side that is the police state government and the dark side that is life on the island of New York.
 He isn’t given a search warrant to look inside a troubled mind but he does get marching orders to go inside the deeply troubled recesses of a society gone mad.

-Being so tuned to the darker dimensions of life, Cancer Sun, Scorpio Moon often possesses a macabrely wry if under-appreciated sense of humor:
+Being so tuned to the darker dimensions of life, Cancer Sun, Scorpio Moon often possesses a darkly wry if under-appreciated sense of humor:

 Both signs are also masters at navigating (subtly manipulating?) the unspoken currents of human psychology.
 It’s thus fitting that we’re left in the dark over how Kurt Russell’s character lost his left eye.
 Allowing the viewer’s imagination to conjure up what the back story of that eye patch might be results in a malevolently heroic shadow around Russell’s character that no amount of special effects could have generated.

-Strange coincidence:: Speaking of “malevolently heroic” types . . .
-Wikileaks mastermind Julian Assange is a Cancer Sun, Scorpio Moon.
-(Chart) The similarities between Mr. Assange and the Snake Plissken character are uncanny: Plissken’s mission in Escape entails the procurement of “leaked” state secrets not unlike what Assange’s job with Wikileaks entails.
-Assange’s icy disdain for the establishment is a close cousin of Plissken’s snarlingly contempt for it in Escape.
+Speaking of “malevolently heroic” types . . .
+Wikileaks mastermind Julian Assange is a Cancer Sun, Scorpio Moon whose real life biography bears an uncanny resemblance to the fictional biography of the Snake Plissken character.
+(Chart) Plissken’s mission in Escape entails the procurement of “leaked” state secrets not unlike what Assange’s job with Wikileaks entails.
+Assange’s icy disdain for the establishment is a close cousin of Plissken’s snarlingly contempt for it.
 Plissken is wanted for “moral crimes against the United States” while Assange may become one of the most wanted men in U.S. history should the Department of Justice get its way.
 Swap Plissken’s eye patch and gun-slinging prowess for Assange’s laptop and computer hacking skills and the two are near mirror images of each other.

 While they’re obviously on opposite sides of the law, Assange and the Secret Service both spend a lot of time navigating the darkest geographies of the human experience.
 Strangely enough, Assange’s first high-profile target at Wikileaks was the dark geography that is the Church of Scientology while the Secret Service’s first high profile target back in the 1860s was the dark geography of the Ku Klux Klan.
 (Source) Both organizations have been characterized by former members as psychotic underworlds loaded with unspeakable family secrets.
 Other Sun/Moon pairings may “go where no man has ever gone before” but, as the trailer for Escape from New York so aptly puts it, only Cancer/Scorpio has the emotional courage to “go in where nobody has ever gotten out”.